ioslushnyi/GCP-fraud-detection-v1/README.md

    - Risk level is assigned to each event
 4. From the pipeline result is sent to:
    - BigQuery for storage & analytics
-   - Pub/Sub _scored-events_ topic → Consumed by FastAPI on Cloud Run → InfluxDB for real-time monitoring
+   - Pub/Sub _scored-events_ topic → Consumed by FastAPI on Cloud Run Service → InfluxDB for real-time monitoring
 5. Looker Studio and Grafana Cloud surface the results

+## How It Works
+- ML model (Random Forest Classifier) is pre-trained to classify fraudulent payments
+- Apache Beam pipeline loads the model and performs the scoring
+- Beam adds the fraud_score and risk_level to each message
+- Messages are routed based on output needs (storage, monitoring)

 ## Setup